ljdnielsen/bacillales_genomes_figures/README.md

 unzip data/genomes/PRJNA960711.zip -d data/genomes/
 ~~~

-Organize the downloaded fasta and genbank files in designated directories with the __organize_genomes.sh__ script which creates a fasta and genbank directory in the output directory, moves fasta and genbank files from the input directory to those directories, and renames the files according to their accession numbers.
+Organize the downloaded fasta and genbank files in designated directories with the 'organize_genomes.sh' script which creates a fasta and genbank directory in the output directory, moves fasta and genbank files from the input directory to those directories, and renames the files according to their accession numbers.

 ~~~bash
 bash src/shell/organize_genomes.sh data/genomes/ncbi_dataset data/genomes